High-Dimensional Sparse Fourier Algorithms: INTRODUCTION

 The methods introduced in the previous paragraph are for one-dimensional data.
 In \cite{ghazi2013sample}, practical algorithms for data in two dimensions were given for the first time.
+In \cite{KAMMERER2015543}, high dimensional sparse FFT was introduced using the rank-1 lattice sampling, which shows the numerical results up to dimension 10.
 In this paper, we develop algorithms designed for higher dimensional data, which is effective even for dimensions in the hundreds and thousands.
 To achieve our goal, our approach must address the worst case scenario presented in \cite{ghazi2013sample}.
 We can find a variety of data sets in multiple dimensions that we want to analyze.
 A relatively low-dimensional example is MRI data, which is three dimensional.
 However, when we designed the method in this paper, we had much higher dimensional problems in mind, such as some astrophysical data, e.g., the Sloan Digital Sky Survey and Large Synoptic Survey Telescope \cite{SDSS, LSST}.
 They produce tera- or peta-bytes of imaging and spectroscopic data in very high dimensions.
 Due to the computational effort of a multi-dimensional FFT, spectral analysis of this high dimensional data necessitates a multidimensional sparse fast Fourier transform.
-Further, given the massive size of data sets in some current and future problems in science and engineering, it is anticipated that the develop of such an efficient algorithm will play an important role in the analysis of these types of data.
+Further, given the massive size of data sets in some current and future problems in science and engineering, it is anticipated that the development of such an efficient algorithm will play an important role in the analysis of these types of data.

 It is not straightforward to extend one dimensional sparse Fourier transform algorithms to multiple dimensions.
 We face several obstacles.
 First, we do not have an efficient FFT for multidimensional problems much higher than three.
 Using projections onto lower-dimensional spaces solves this problem.
 However, like all projection methods for sparse FFT, one needs to match frequencies from one projection with those from another projection.
 This {\em registration} problem is one of the big challenges in the one dimensional sparse FFT.
 An equally difficult challenge is that different frequencies may be projected into the same frequency ({\em the collision problem}).
 All projection methods for sparse FFT primarily aim to overcome these two challenges.
 In higher dimensional sparse FFT, these problems become even more challenging as now we are dealing with frequency vectors, not just scalar frequencies.